#Ontario; #Covid19RapidSurge; #Deaths; #HospitalsOverburdened

 With 89 deaths reported today pushed the official toll to 4,856, with nearly 76 percent of all deaths in the province being residents in long-term care.

-Meanwhile, the number of people in hospital with confirmed cases of COVID-19 and those being treated in intensive care also reached new highs and now sit at 1,472 and 363, respectively.
-Some 242 patients require the use of a ventilator, the province said.
+Meanwhile, the number of people in hospital with confirmed cases of COVID-19 have also reached new highs of 1,472, and those being treated in intensive are 363, with about 242 patients require the use of a ventilator, the province said.

-Discussion about vaccination rollout would be held by Canada's Prime Minister Justin Trudeau and premiers, but premiers, including Ontario’s Doug Ford, have said the real concern lies with over Ottawa’s ability to get vaccines to the provinces in the days and weeks ahead.
+But premiers, including Ontario’s Doug Ford, have said the real concern lies with Ottawa’s ability to get vaccines to the provinces in the days and weeks ahead.